Shieldsx/cornwall-dyslexia-support/README.md

 # cornwall-dyslexia-support
 This is my first Flagstone project: a website for a local business that offers everything from free advice and support to full diagnostic assessments, including Disabled Students’ Allowance (DSA).
-For this project, I’ll be documenting as much of the process as possible so I can see where my strengths really are and where I need to level up—especially when it comes to planning and building responsive, accessible webpages with a strong user experience.
+For this project, I’ll be documenting as much of the process as possible so I can see where my strengths really are and where I need to level up, especially when it comes to planning and building responsive, accessible webpages with a strong user experience.

 A key part of this journey will be the peer feedback and reviews I receive along the way.
 I expect that input to be incredibly valuable; seeing my work through someone else’s perspective helps me spot things I might overlook and pushes me to improve.
 I also want to get a better feel for the “plan first, build after” workflow and understand how long different tasks actually take.
 This will help me estimate realistic timeframes for future real-world projects.

 The website itself is a simple static site designed to give users the information they need to decide whether this business is the right place for them to request an assessment.
-Clear communication is essential—users should immediately understand who Cornwall Dyslexia Support are, what services they offer, and how to contact them.
+Clear communication is essential, users should immediately understand who Cornwall Dyslexia Support are, what services they offer, and how to contact them.

 Because most people now browse on mobile devices, a mobile-first approach was essential.
 The site needed to be fully responsive so that the information stays clear, accessible, and easy to navigate on any screen size.